Tropical Lagrangian multi-sections and toric vector bundles: Unobstructedness in dimension 2

 \section{Unobstructedness in dimension 2}

-Throughout the whole section, we assume $\bb{L}$ is a combinatorial indecomposable 2-dimensional tropical Lagrangian multi-section over a complete fan $\Sigma$ in $N_{\bb{R}}\cong\bb{R}^2$.
-In particular, $S'=L^{(0)}=\pi^{-1}(0)$ is a singleton.
-In this final section, we would like to determined when $\bb{L}$ is unobstructed.
+In this final section, we would like to determine when $\bb{L}$ is unobstructed when $\bb{L}$ is a combinatorially indecomposable tropical Lagrangian multi-section over a 2-dimensional complete fan.
+In this case, the ramification locus $S'=L^{(0)}=\pi^{-1}(0)$ is a singleton and $L\backslash\pi^{-1}(0)\cong\bb{R}^2\backslash\{0\}$ topologically.
 First of all, not all such tropical Lagrangian multi-sections are unobstructed.